sammiet03/Networking-Projects/README.md

 # Networking-Projects
 #### Hello, here are some of the projects I have created to help myself learn computer networking concepts and study for the CCNA exam!
+As well as demonstrate my knowledge on fundamental computer networking topics.

 ##### Creating a home lab with the use GNS3